alphabetworkers/alphabetworkersunion.org/frontend/content/power/events.en.md

 ## Watch previous union days

 Previously recorded union days are added here.
 However, the recording can never replace the real thing.
 We record the presentations, but in order to enable workers to speak freely, the breakout room discussions and Q & As aren't recorded.
 The best way to experience a Union Day is to attend so that you don't miss out on the great conversations!

+### Google's ghost workers demand respect

+You’ve heard about the two-tiered system of TVCs and FTEs, but there are more hidden layers to Google’s workforce.
+Learn about the organizing efforts of the Rater’s subcontractors: Google workers who test, train, and evaluate Google Search algorithms, but are excluded from Google’s wages and benefits standard and some make less than $10 per hour without health insurance.

+{{< fig >}}{{< youtube 3-Q0Tx-Eo_Q >}}{{< /fig >}}

 ### Ending Google’s complicity in Israeli apartheid